LordNoteworthy/software-engineering-notes/clean-architecture/Clean-Architecture.md

     - a foundational notion of lambda calculus is immutability—that is, the notion that the values of symbols do not change => __no assignment statement__.
     - most functional languages do, in fact, have some means to alter the value of a variable, but only under very strict discipline.
     - _Functional programming imposes discipline upon assignment_.
 - each of these paradigms __removes__ capabilities from the programmer, none of them adds new ones.
 Each imposes some kind of extra discipline that is negative in its intent.
 The paradigms tell us __what not to do__, more than they tell us __what to do__.
-They removed `goto` statements, function pointers, and assignement.
+They removed `goto` statements, function pointers, and assignments.

 ## Chapter 4.
 Structured Programming